omar-florez/scratch_mlp/docs/index.md

 ### Backward step:
 >The goal of this step is to update the weights of the neural network in a direction that minimizes its Loss function.
 As we will see, this is a recursive algorithm, which can reuse gradients previously computed and heavily relies on differentiable functions.
-Since these updates reduce the loss function, a network ‘learnins’ to approximate the label of observations with known classes.
+Since these updates reduce the loss function, a network ‘learns’ to approximate the label of observations with known classes.
 A property called generalization.

 This step goes in backward order than the forward step.
 It computes first the partial derivative of the loss function